tracel-ai/burn/README.md

 <div align="left">
 <img align="right" src="./assets/illu-community_driven-uni_T07.png" height="96px"/>

 Just heard of Burn?
-Join our community by connecting to our [Discord](https://discord.gg/PbjzCPfs)!

-Then have a look at our book, simple examples and pre-trained cutting-edge models.
+You are at the right place!
+Just continue reading this section and we hope you can get on board really quickly.

 </div>